top of page

 In my practice I find that balancing the emotions is necessary to treat any health condition.
 Pain, insomnia, digestive issues, sexual health, you name it.
 Balancing the emotional body balances the physical one.

-Blending an Herbal Tea for Sensuality
+Blending an Herbal Tea for Emotional Wellbeing

 Jade Cloud Green Tea - Lu Cha: Green tea detoxifies the body and cools the Liver, while quenching thirst.
 It is full of antioxidants that are anti-aging properties that help the mind stay focused and clear with productive energy.